jalvesaq/vimcmdline/README.md

   3. Edit the new script and change the values of its variables as necessary.

-  4. Test your new file-type script by running your application in either Vim or Neovim and using either the built-in terminal or a Tmux split pane.
+  4. Test your new file-type script by running your application in either Vim or Neovim and using either the built-in terminal or a Tmux/Zellij split pane.

   5. Look at the Vim scripts in the `syntax` directory and make a copy of the script supporting the language whose output is closer to the output of